 The term "Movement time" was changed to "Movement duration" as it better describes the intended time period (p.
 5, line 4; p.
 8, line 7; p.
 12, line 2,6; p.
 16, line 12).

-The criterion for non-colorblind participants was removed since the presented stimuli is black and grey (p.
+The criterion for non-colorblind participants was removed since the presented stimuli are colored black and grey (p.
 6, line 16).

-Movement onset and offset were differentiated from reaching onset and offset.
-Movement onset is the time from target presentation until the participant's finger moved 1cm away from the starting point (Euclidean distance), and movement offset the time when the finger is 0.7cm away from the screen or closer (on the Z axis).
-On the other hand, reaching onset is indicated by four consecutive samples having a velocity greater than 20mm/s and a total acceleration of at least 20mm/s^2.
+Movement onset and offset were differentiated from Reaching onset and offset.
+Movement onset is the time from target presentation until the participant's finger moved 1cm away from the starting point (Euclidean distance), and Movement offsetis the time when the finger is 0.7cm away from the screen or closer (on the Z axis).
+On the other hand, Reaching onset is indicated by four consecutive samples having a velocity greater than 20mm/s and a total acceleration of at least 20mm/s^2.
 Reaching offset is determined as the point along the trajectory that is closest to the screen (p.
 7, line 19-20,23; p.8, line 5-7; p.12, line 2; p.13, line 12-16).

 A specification of the trials with which the average movement duration is estimated was added to exclusion criterion number 3-iii.
 These would be trials that were properly recorded, started on time, were completed on time, and were answered correctly (p.8, line 7-10).